 Saxe Point is another greenspace where the military history of the region is evident.
 During World War 2, a searchlight was installed as part of Canada’s shoreline defense.
 Stroll one of the many trails or enjoy a picnic lunch on the greenspace overlooking the beach all while enjoying spectacular views of the Olympic Mountains and Strait of Juan de Fuca.
 Depending on how busy it is, you may have to park and walk to get to the picnic area.
 For this reason (and the fact that it is insulated and holds everything you need) I highly recommend a picnic backpack.
 Mine is no longer available but this one is similar.

 Accessed from Lower Head Street, the West Bay Walkway is a nearly 3 km fully accessible shoreline walking path and boardwalk that connects West Bay to the Songhees Walkway.
 The Songhees Walkway continues for approximately another 2km to Victoria’s downtown.
 The entire walkway is popular for running, strolling and commuting however cycling is not permitted.

-When it comes to cultural experiences and family fun, E-town has a long list of activities for you and your family to experience.
+When it comes to cultural experiences and family fun, the Township of Esquimalt has a long list of activities for you and your family to experience.
 Bullen Park, in the heart of town, is home to several community events including Buccaneer Days in May and Ribfest in September.
-Head over to Memorial Park (across from the new Town Square) for Music Fest (June to August), the Arts Festival in August and one of the best farmer’s markets in the region on Thursday evenings.
-Since COVID-19, the market was moved to Bullen Park to accommodate social distancing and once the new Esquimalt Sqare is complete, the market plans to move to that space located at 1200 Esquimalt Road.
+Head over to Memorial Park (across from the new Town Square) for Music Fest (June to August), the Arts Festival in August and one of the best farmer’s markets in the region on Thursday evenings in the new Esquimalt Square.

 Aeriosa – Dancing Trees by the Salish Sea was held for three consecutive years at Saxe Point, prior to COVID-19.
 This was such a unique performance, set against the stunning backdrop of the Pacific Ocean, I hope it becomes an event that residents and tourists can look forward to its return and that it becomes an annual event.